 Tax-Efficient Withdrawal Strategies

-- Roth Conversions: Convert small amounts to avoid spiking MAGI.
+- Roth Conversions: Convert in small steps.

 Case Study: Sarah’s Early Retirement Journey